junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 "You're telling me you don't find it ridiculous?
 How ridiculous is our life?"
 Dean huffs again.

-"Well, you've met Scooby-doo, lived inside the TV, been to alien space ship, met Dorothy and had a friend who's been to Oz and back, your boyfriend is an angel, you killed Death.
+"Well, you've met Scooby-doo, lived inside the TV, been abducted to an alien spaceship, met Dorothy and had a friend who's been to Oz and back, your boyfriend is an angel, you killed Death.
 Do you want me to keep going?
 And you think meeting Sherlock Holmes is the most ridiculous thing in your life, seriously?"

 "Uh," Dean shrugs.
 "Whatever.
 I don't like the dude."

 "You don't like him because he's smart or because he's sassy?"

-"He... he looks at me weird."
-Dean says weakly.
+"He... he looks at me weird," Dean says weakly.

 "You're being ridiculous."